smushball27295/Project/README.md

 Boosting
 SVM_Linear
 SVM_radial

+The performance and other issues such as multicollinearity have been discussed in the Project_submission.ipynb file.
+A variety of libraries has been imported for exploration purposes, please ignore them.

 # Deploying models using Flask
 model.py - This contains code for our Machine Learning model to predict whether the person ends up in ICU or not